 Focus on the task at hand.
 Refrain from smoking, eating, drinking, reading and any other activity that takes your mind and eyes off the road.

-According to the United States Department of Transportation, with the addition of Nevada 34 states, the District of Columbia, and Guam now have legislation banning drivers from text messaging.
-Nine states, the District of Columbia, and the Virgin Islands have prohibited all hand-held cell phone use while driving.
+According to the United States Department of Transportation, 47 states, the District of Columbia, and Guam now have legislation banning drivers from text messaging.
+15 states, the District of Columbia, and the Virgin Islands have prohibited all hand-held cell phone use while driving.
 In 2009, Transportation Secretary LaHood launched a national anti-distracted driving campaign to combat the growing trend of dangerous distracted driving behavior in America.
 The U.S. DOT has launched a dedicated web site, Distraction.gov, to provide the public with a comprehensive source of information on distracted driving.
 The State of Nevada launched a similar campaign in 2010.
 For information, visit www.nophonezonenv.com.